-It really doesn’t take hours to turn out a really satisfying meal which employs cheats and treats whilst ticking the boxes of taste and keeping on the straight & narrow.
+It doesn’t take hours to turn out a really satisfying meal which uses cheats and treats whilst ticking the boxes of taste and keeping you on the straight & narrow.

 2 medium onions, peeled and thinly sliced